menu

 Cataldo home prices are not only among the most expensive in Idaho, but Cataldo real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cataldo is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Cataldo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cataldo is a town of managers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Cataldo who work in management occupations (22.07%), sales jobs (17.63%), and architecture and engineering (4.98%).

-The education level of Cataldo citizens is very high relative to the national average among all cities (21.84%): 35.68% of adults in Cataldo have a bachelor's degree or even advanced degree.
+The citizens of Cataldo are very well educated compared to the average community in the nation: 35.68% of adults in Cataldo have a bachelor's degree or even advanced degree.

 The per capita income in Cataldo in 2022 was $48,146, which is wealthy relative to Idaho and the nation.
 This equates to an annual income of $192,584 for a family of four.
 However, Cataldo contains both very wealthy and poor people as well.